LaunchCodeEducation/data-analysis/src/chapters/cleaning-data/exercises.rst

 clone to your computer.
 If you need a refresher on how to do this see :ref:`Instruction for Using Github w/Jupyter Notebooks<usingGitHubNotebooks>`.

 | Next, select one of the following data sets to work with.
-Download and add to your project folder in
+Download and add to your project folder in Jupyter Notebooks.

-Jupyter Notebooks.
+#. `Women's E-commerce Clothing Reviews <https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews>`__.

-| `Women's E-commerce Clothing Reviews <https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews >`__.
+#. `New York City Rat Sightings <https://www.kaggle.com/new-york-city/nyc-rat-sightings>`__.

-| `New York City Rat Sightings <https://www.kaggle.com/new-york-city/nyc-rat-sightings>`__.
+| Work through the exercise notebook using the dataset you have choose from above.

-* Work through the exercise notebook using the dataset you choose from above.
+| Don't hesitate to reach out to course staff and your fellow students if you want to talk through the

-* Don't hesitate to reach out to course staff and your fellow students if you want to talk through the data set or a potential spot that needs to be cleaned!
+  data set or a potential spot that needs to be cleaned!

 Submitting Your Work